dnaej/dnaej/README.md

 - 👋 Hi, I’m Deneé
 - 👀 I’m interested in Front-End Development, Software Development, and all things Design
-- 🌱 I’m currently learning more about React, Data Steuctures and Algorithms
+- 🌱 I’m currently learning more about React, Data Structures and Algorithms
 - 🎓 I've an Associate's in Interior Design, Associate's in Software Development and currently getting my Bachelor's in Interactive Media Design
 - 📫 You can find me on LinkedIn